Emotional Suffering is Due to Lingering Attachments to Unresolved Negative Emotions

 You suffer when you feel rejected by others even though, inwardly, you’re the first person in line to reject yourself.
 You’re likely not aware that rejection is the deeper problem because you’re fooled by your defenses and entangled in your surface symptoms such as anger, resentment, bitterness, and depression.

-Recognizing this attachment to rejection brings a whole new clarity to our intelligence, and now we can liberate ourselves from the underlying emotional conflict.
+Recognizing this attachment to rejection (or any of the other first hurts) brings a whole new clarity to our intelligence, and now we can liberate ourselves from the underlying emotional conflict.

 We have the power to change our attachments to unresolved negative emotions, but first we have to see them clearly.
 With insight, we can trace the painful and self-defeating symptoms that pop up in our life back to our underlying emotional attachments.

-Rejection is just one of the several negative emotions we can be attached to.
-We can also be attached to (or determined to experience ourselves through) feelings of criticism and disappointment.
-Your parents might have regarded you in this negative way (or you believed or felt that they regarded you this way).
-This is how, at least in part, you now regard yourself or experience yourself deep in your psyche.
+It’s common for people to be attached to (or determined to experience ourselves through) feelings of criticism.
+Your parents might have regarded you or treated you in this negative way (or you believed or felt that they did).
+This is how, at least in part, you now regard or experience yourself, often mostly unconsciously and often quite painfully.

 To repeat, it’s important to understand that most of us are completely unaware of our emotional attachments to rejection, criticism, deprivation, refusal, helplessness, control, betrayal, and abandonment.
-Instead, we become entangled in the painful surface symptoms that include anxiety, stress, confusion, self-doubt, anger, loneliness, cynicism, laziness, apathy, pseudo-stupidity, and a sense of feeling overwhelmed, along with a lack of behavioral self-regulation.
+Instead, we become entangled in the painful surface symptoms that include anxiety, stress, confusion, self-doubt, anger, loneliness, cynicism, laziness, apathy, pseudo-stupidity, and a sense of being overwhelmed.
+We also suffer with a lack of behavioral self-regulation.

 Through our psychological defenses, we cover up our emotional attachments, and we thereby fool ourselves into believing that emotional attachments don’t exist.